rohit2905/BookTalks/README.md

-# Project 1
+# BOOKTALKS

-Web Programming with Python and JavaScript
+An Web application, Encyclopedia of diverse books where users can rate, read, suggest and provide reviews on various books.